 People often believe that dementia patients cannot make an estate plan.
 This is not always true.
 Depending on the degree of the dementia, it may be possible to create a plan which will save the patient and family endless headaches.
 If a patient in early dementia is able to sign a power of attorney for health care and property, they can often avoid the need for a guardianship.
 A properly drafted power of attorney may even allow an agent to protect some assets from Medicaid for the benefit of a community spouse.

 Identifying these people is good, but the goal is to actually help them.
 Fortunately, almost every problem described in this article can be avoided with fairly simple and inexpensive planning.
 So, how can you make a difference?
 Here are 3 things you can try:

-- Maintain a list of excellent estate lawyers.
 Your list should include people who can respond on short notice, who are willing to come to the patient, and who are trustworthy.
 Ideally, you should suggest several attorneys rather than just one.
-That way, the client can choose the person who is the right fit for them.
+The client can choose the lawyer that works best for them.
 Also, if one is not available, the family will have other options.

 People often do not want to discuss estate planning because they believe it is about death.
 Really, though, estate planning is about the living.
 Making a plan can give a measure of peace and even happiness to a dying person.
 It can save the surviving family from a financial headache on top of the grief they are already experiencing.
 And it can serve as a remembrance of the person who passed away.
 In short, the process is about the same things that we value during our lives.

 Eric Parker is a partner at the law firm of Stotis & Baird Chartered.
-He practices law in the areas of estate planning, elder law, litigation and guardianship.
+He practices law in the areas of estate planning, probate, elder law, litigation and guardianship.
+His office is in Chicago, but he also routinely meets with clients outside the office if it is difficult for them to get downtown.
 He frequently speaks to community groups on end of life care issues.
-IF you are interested in having Eric speak to your organization feel free to contact him at firstname.lastname@example.org
+If you are interested in having Eric speak to your organization feel free to contact him at email@example.com